 The fellow is sponsored with one continuing education/academic course.

-Applicants must have completed an accredited residency program in Orthopaedic Surgery.
+Applicants must have completed an accredited residency program in Orthopedic Surgery.

 1 year (August 1 to July 31).